-The Border Security Colectivo (Colectivo de Seguridad Fronteriza – CSF) is a state-supported irregular militia group based in the Colombian border state of Táchira.
+The Border Security Colectivo (Colectivo de Seguridad Fronteriza – CSF) was a state-supported irregular militia group based in the Colombian border state of Táchira.
 Following the killing of its leader, Óscar Rangel, alias “Cachú,” in May 2021, it is believed that the CSF has ceased to exist as a functional group unit.

-Since its establishment in 2018, it has proven an essential tool in the Maduro regime’s strategy to regain control over criminal economies along the border with Colombia and to subdue the opposition’s attempts to promote social protests.
+Since its establishment in 2018, it proved an essential tool in the Maduro regime’s strategy to regain control over criminal economies along the border with Colombia and to subdue the opposition’s attempts to promote social protests.

-From its stronghold in Táchira, the CSF protects the Maduro regime’s illegal revenues on the border by controlling informal border crossings, or “trochas” (trails).
-The group also coordinates with local political leaders to suppress opposition protests in Táchira, a state whose large migration flows have rendered it a hub for humanitarian assistance.
-By controlling the strategic state of Táchira, the CSF acts as an effective tool to repel actions by opposition leaders and international coalitions, without risking cross-border confrontations with military forces.
+From its stronghold in Táchira, the CSF protected the Maduro regime’s illegal revenues on the border by controlling informal border crossings, or “trochas” (trails).
+The group also coordinated with local political leaders to suppress opposition protests in Táchira, a state whose large migration flows have rendered it a hub for humanitarian assistance.
+By controlling the strategic state of Táchira, the CSF acted as an effective tool to repel actions by opposition leaders and international coalitions, without risking cross-border confrontations with military forces.

-The Border Security Colectivo is one of thhe most recent iterations of government-sponsored armed groups that act to protect the Maduro regime’s interests across Venezuela.
-While the CSF lacks the community-based organizational structure typical of colectivos, the group shares its ideological roots in Chavismo, as well as their militant and political practices.
+The Border Security Colectivo was one of the most recent iterations of government-sponsored armed groups that act to protect the Maduro regime’s interests across Venezuela.
+While the CSF lacked the community-based organizational structure typical of colectivos, the group shared its ideological roots in Chavismo, as well as their militant and political practices.

-A few months after Bernal was designated the “Protector of Táchira,” the Border Security Colectivo emerged and quickly proved its efficacy as a tool to repress the political opposition.
+A few months after Bernal was designated the “Protector of Táchira,” the BCSF emerged and quickly proved its efficacy as a tool to repress the political opposition.
 In January 2019, the group intimidated protestors following the declaration of Juan Guaidó as interim president and later attempted to stop humanitarian aid coming in via the international bridges along the border.

-Since early 2019, the CSF has taken advantage of border closures to exert control over several informal border crossings known as “trochas” (trails).
-Control over border crossings allows the group to manage smuggling routes and generate revenue by charging migrants passage, a business that has sharply increased in 2020 with the COVID-19 pandemic.
+In 2019, the CSF has took advantage of border closures to exert control over several informal border crossings known as “trochas” (trails).
+Control over border crossings allowed the group to manage smuggling routes and generate revenue by charging migrants passage, a business that has sharply increased in 2020 with the COVID-19 pandemic.

-The CSF also exerts a high level of social control in its areas of operation.
-While it has not usurped any local government functions, the group exercises significant control over the population, charging local businesses in exchange for “security” and imposing codes of conduct on some communities.
-Additionally, the CSF uses graffiti to coerce voters in the days leading up to local and national protests, effectively suppressing protest turnout.
+The CSF also exerted a high level of social control in its areas of operation.
+While it did not usurpe any local government functions, the group exercised significant control over the population, charging local businesses in exchange for “security” and imposing codes of conduct on some communities.
+Additionally, the CSF used graffiti to coerce voters in the days leading up to local and national protests, effectively suppressing protest turnout.

-Local operational leaders coordinate actions on the ground.
-For instance, Oscar Rangel, alias “Cachu,” a grassroots activist linked to communist youth movements, coordinates the group’s operations in the municipality of Bolívar and reports to his political bosses.
+Local operational leaders coordinatd actions on the ground.
+For instance, Oscar Rangel, alias “Cachú,” a grassroots activist linked to communist youth movements, coordinated the group’s operations in the municipality of Bolívar and reports to his political bosses.
 Rangel was shot dead in San Antonio del Táchira in May 2021, and it is believed the group disbanded soon after.

 When it was established, the group had approximately 150 members.
-However, according to an interview conducted by InSight Crime in Táchira, the group experienced significant growth during 2019, as Nicólas Maduro’s government worked hard to establish greater control over criminal economies and armed actors along the Colombian border.
+However, according to field work conducted by InSight Crime in Táchira, the group experienced significant growth during 2019, as Nicólas Maduro’s government worked hard to establish greater control over criminal economies and armed actors along the Colombian border.
 But in 2021, local activists interviewed by InSight Crime confirmed the group had gone quiet and was probably no longer functioning.

-The CSF’s criminal economies, political, and military presence are concentrated in San Antonio del Táchira, the main town on the border with Colombia.
-Since 2018, the group has taken advantage of Colombian border closures and the COVID-19 pandemic to consolidate its control of criminal economies and expand its presence to other municipalities in the state of Táchira, including San Cristóbal, the state capital.
-Its presence has been identified in the area of the Tienditas international bridge, in the neighboring municipality of Pedro María Ureña, and the urban area of the Junín municipality.
+The CSF’s criminal economies, political, and military presence was concentrated in San Antonio del Táchira, the main town on the border with Colombia.
+From 2018, the group took advantage of Colombian border closures and the COVID-19 pandemic to consolidate its control of criminal economies and expand its presence to other municipalities in the state of Táchira, including San Cristóbal, the state capital.
+Its presence was identified in the area of the Tienditas international bridge, in the neighboring municipality of Pedro María Ureña, and the urban area of the Junín municipality.

-According to field interviews conducted by InSight Crime in San Antonio, emissaries of the CSF have a sporadic presence in the municipalities of Torbes and Cardenas.
-In northern Táchira, it has moved from García de Hevia to the municipality of Panamericano.
+According to field interviews conducted by InSight Crime in San Antonio, emissaries of the CSF had a sporadic presence in the municipalities of Torbes and Cardenas.
+In northern Táchira, it operated from García de Hevia to the municipality of Panamericano.

-There are even reports of robberies by the CSF in the Colombian district of La Parada, close to Cúcuta.
-However, its main criminal economies are still limited to Venezuelan territory and there is no evidence that it is undertaking systematic operations in Colombia.
+There were even reports of robberies by the CSF in the Colombian district of La Parada, close to Cúcuta.
+However, its main criminal economies was still limited to Venezuelan territory and there is no evidence that iit ever undertook systematic operations in Colombia.

 Allies and Enemies